xorwow/ansible-vars/README.md

 #### encrypt, decrypt, is-encrypted

 En-/Decrypts or checks the encryption status of a file or string value.
-No loaded secrets are required for `is-encrypted`.
 Note that only full file encryption is considered in file mode, a hybrid vault with individually encrypted variables will be counted as plain.

 #### convert